ProjectSidewalk/SVLabel/README.md

 2. Make changes to the code in your branch
 3. Once you are done with editing the code, issue a "pull request"
 4. Wait for a code to be reviewed.
 (You can work on other stuff by branching )
+5. Merge the code once reviewed.
+If there are conflicts, resolve it. (http://stackoverflow.com/questions/161813/fix-merge-conflicts-in-git)

 ## References